CounterStrafe/ethot/README.md

 - **!resume** *match-id* Resumes the match.

 ### Player Commands
 - **!report** Reports a cheater in the current match.
-The notifies the admins and delays the match export until manually resumed.
+Tise notifies the admins and delays the match export until manually resumed.
 - **!ban** *map-name* Bans a map in the veto lobby.

 ## License